Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Results

-\textit{Temporal Localization:} We compare our model on the \datasetabbr{} full set with the latest methods for temporal action localization and deepfake detection.
-From Table~\ref{table:fullset}, our model achieves the best performance, which is 76.9 for AP@0.5 and 66.9 for AR@100.
-Unlike temporal action localization datasets such as ActivityNet, there is a single label for the fake segments, so it is reasonable that the AP score is relatively high.
-The multimodal MDS is not designed for temporal forgery localization tasks and predicts only fixed length segments (\ie cannot predict the precise boundaries), hence the scores for that model are low.
+\textbf{Temporal Forgery Localization.} We compare our method on the full set of the proposed dataset with the latest methods for temporal action localization and deepfake detection.
+From Table~\ref{tab:fullset}, our method achieves the best performance, which is 76.9 for AP@0.5 and 66.9 for AR@100.
+Unlike temporal action localization datasets, in our dataset there is a single label for the fake segments, so it is reasonable that the AP score is relatively high.
+The multimodal MDS method is not designed for temporal forgery localization tasks and predicts only fixed length segments (\ie cannot predict the precise boundaries), hence the scores for that method are low.
 As for AGT and BMN, the scores are low because they are visual-only unimodal methods and cannot detect the fake segments in videos where only the audio is modified.
-We also evaluate the visual-only unimodal output of our model, which shows worse results than the multimodal \modelabbr{} and AVFusion.
-In addition, the results show that when the video encoder is trained with \datasetabbr{} data, BMN performs significantly better than using I3D features.

-We also evaluate those methods on the subset mentioned in Section~\ref{sec:experiments_dataset}.
-From Table~\ref{table:subset}, the performance of the visual-only models is improved, for \modelabbr{}, the visual-only score improves from 58.55 to 83.55 (AP@0.5) and the margin between unimodal and multimodal is decreased from 18.35 to 1.65 (AP@0.5).
-Overall, our method still ranks first, which shows that our method has superior performance for temporal forgery detection.
+We also evaluated the performance of our visual-only unimodal method, which shows worse results than the multimodal version and AVFusion.
+In addition, the results show that when the video encoder is trained with data from the proposed dataset, BMN performs significantly better than using I3D features.
+We also evaluated the same methods on the subset of the proposed dataset.
+From Table~\ref{tab:subset}, the performance of the visual-only methods is improved, and for our method, the visual-only score improves from 58.55~(AP@0.5) to 83.55~(AP@0.5) and the margin between the unimodal and multimodal versions is decreased from 18.35~(AP@0.5) to 1.65~(AP@0.5).
+Overall, our method still ranks first, which demonstrates it's superior performance for temporal forgery detection.